BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 question, "Should we accept the new late fee structure or keep the old one?\".
-The airline CEO mentions how expensive this decision could be if it was made incorrectly and asks you to prepare a report regarding the potential financial affects.
+The airline CEO mentions how expensive this decision could be if it was made incorrectly and asks you to prepare a report regarding the potential financial effects.
 As experienced statistician you decide to quantify the underlying distribution of delays and use decision analysis to aid with the infrastructure investment choice.
 We believe an integrated End to End Bayesian analysis will provide a more complete understanding of future outcomes.
-You are able to justify the cost and complexity of model development as the financial risk of making a poor decision far outweights the time and cost to make a Bayesian model.
+You are able to justify the cost and complexity of model development as the financial risk of making a poor decision far outweighs the time and cost to make a Bayesian model.
 If you are not sure how we reached this conclusion do not worry, we will walk through the thought process step by step in subsequent sections.
-We come back to this flight delay problem in the sub-sections with title start with *Applied Example*.
+We come back to this flight delay problem in the sub-sections with titles starting with *Applied Example*.

 (getting-data)=